kittykatattack/sitar/book.markdown

 *   [Ananda Shankar](http://www.amazon.com/gp/product/B000CQO1E8/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&tag=kittykatattac-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=B000CQO1E8)
 *   [Psychedelic Jukebox radio.](http://www.psychedelicjukebox.com/) You'll hear lots of sitar in a pop/rock context on this internet radio station.

+Sheet Music [Music]

+If you're looking for sheet music in western music notation for a sitar/guitar duet, you'll find it here:

+* [Summer's End](pdf/Summers_End.pdf): Based on Raag Hamamsadvhani (The Song of the Swan) in the key of D.
+* [In Groves of Wild Almond](pdf/In_Groves_Of_Wild_Almond): Based on Raag Kafi in the key of D.

+Both pieces were written by Rex van der Spuy, and can be played with improvised tabla accomaniment.
+Although they were originally written for sitar and guitar, they could work as a duet between any melody instruments.
+Violin and flute would sound nice!

 Video resources [Video]
 -----------------------